 If the financial instrument held by the Group is an equity investment without an active market, its fair value will have to be derived using the market approach.
-The fair value can be estimated based on the valuation of the comparable company and the quoted price provided by third parties, as well as the equity value of the comparable company and its operating performances.
+The fair value can be estimated based on the valuation of the comparable company as well as the equity value of the comparable company and its operating performances.
 Whereas the liquidity discount is a significant unobservable input in valuing equity investment, its potential changes will not cause material impact on financial figures, and therefore, its quantitative information need not be disclosed.